ESG investing: finding your motivation

 These goals are not mutually exclusive, though, and an investor may relate to more than just one.

-#1: ESG Integration
+#1: ESG integration

 This motivation refers to investors who believe that using ESG can improve their portfolio’s long-term results.
 One way this can be achieved is by investing in companies that have the strongest environmental, social, and governance practices within their industry.